andrew/ultimate-awesome/README.md

 - [awesome-serverless](https://github.com/tinafangkunding/awesome-serverless) - 🔥  腾讯云 云函数 SCF / Serverless 的 100 种玩法，签到，打卡，小程序，图床，刷金币等各种应用集合。.
 - [awesome-3dbody-papers](https://github.com/3DFaceBody/awesome-3dbody-papers) - 😎Awesome list of papers about 3D body.
 - [awesome-es2015-proxy](https://github.com/mikaelbr/awesome-es2015-proxy) - For learning how to use JavaScript Proxy, or just to see what is possible.
-- [awesome-pretrained-models-for-information-retrieval](https://github.com/ict-bigdatalab/awesome-pretrained-models-for-information-retrieval) - A curated list of awesome papers related to pre-trained models for information retrieval (a.k.a., pretraining for IR).
 - [awesome-thesis](https://github.com/ocean1/awesome-thesis) - A curated list of practical tips and tricks to help you achieve an awesome CS master thesis [WIP] - contributions are welcome.
 - [awesome-learn-by-playing](https://github.com/lmammino/awesome-learn-by-playing) - A collection of tech resources that allow you to learn new things by playing games.
 - [Awesome-MVS](https://github.com/walsvid/Awesome-MVS) - Awesome list of multi-view stereo papers.